lingbohuang/hugo-academic/content/publication/booking/index.md

 ---
-title: "Born to wait?
-A study on allocation rules in booking systems"
+title: "Born to Wait?
+A Study on Allocation Rules in Booking Systems"
 authors:
 - admin
 - Tracy Xiao Liu